Kristina01111000/Drws_site/README.md

  HE CANNOT LOGIN, GETS ERROR 406, THERE IS AN ISSUE WITH SHORTCODES?
 OR SOMETHING ELSE?
- SERVER NOW RESPONDING TOO SLOW TO GO TO SITE --> got in turned off redirect, stopped plugins, still can't login got in, login works when w3 cache is disabled and you go to wp-admin to log in
+ SERVER NOW RESPONDING TOO SLOW TO GO TO SITE --> got in turned off redirect, stopped plugins, still can't login got in, login works when w3 cache is disabled and you go to wp-admin to log in admins can login at /wp-admin/, only admins though

  Hours worked 16 may to 16 june: 16 ->  recieved